Get free recipes + tips, plus my complimentary Herb Guide

 Do Dip

 If your kids love hummus or ranch dressing, that just may be your golden ticket to getting them to eat their vegetables.
-A recent study showed that only 31% of kids reported liking a vegetable alone, but when paired with dip, 64% approved.
+In one study, only 31% of kids reported liking a vegetable alone, but when paired with dip, 64% approved.
 Cut up several veggies and serve with their favorite dip as an afternoon snack.

 yogurt ranch dip with vegetables